abdullahemad12/abcoolc/README.md

 #### Disclaimer

 some parts of the code found here is attributed to Prof. Alex Aiken and StanfordOnline - SOE.YCSCS1.
-My personal work counts as ~11k lines of code and parts of the documentation.
+My personal work counts as ~11k lines of code and the documentation of the 4 components.